Don't Look Any Further

-"Don't Look Any Further" is a 1984 song by American singer Dennis Edwards featuring Siedah Garrett, and is written by Franne Golde, Dennis Lambert and Duane Hitchings.
-It is taken from the singer's debut album by the same name and peaked at No. 2 on the Billboard Black Singles chart and No. 72 on the Billboard Hot 100.
+"Don't Look Any Further" is a song by American singer Dennis Edwards featuring American singer-songwriter Siedah Garrett, released in April 1984 by Motown from the singer's debut album by the same name (1984).
+The song is written by Franne Golde, Dennis Lambert and Duane Hitchings, while Lambert produced it.
+It peaked at No. 2 on the US Billboard Black Singles chart and No. 72 on the Billboard Hot 100.
 In the UK, the song peaked at No. 45.

 Guitar, bass and drum programming were by Paul Jackson, Jr.

 Sampling

 The recording is renowned for having been sampled by many prominent artists.